 The news that Maguires pub in Leeds is due to close shortly isn’t going to send shock waves around the football world – it’s a standard Irish boozer on the outskirts of the city centre.
 But, to Celtic fans based in the city the pub served another important purpose as the home of Leeds Celtic Supporters Club (also known as Wim the Tim CSC, in honour of title winning coach Wim Jansen).
 I only know this because my best friend at University was a member and spent half his waking hours there (probably a few sleeping hours too), and it was with Wim the Tim that I ticked off an important football pilgrimage back in 2001 – a trip to Celtic Park.
 So, rather like a stranger turning up to give a speech at a funeral, this is my minor contribution to the history of the old pub (and Wim the Tim during its residence there).

-Upon arrival in Glasgow we headed straight to the pub.
+Upon arrival we headed straight to the pub.
 Not just any pub, mind, it was the Brazen Head, which is located in the Gorbals - once one of Glasgow’s most notorious slums, with a pretty terrifying history.

 That was a long time ago, but the pub itself has suffered from bit of an image problem (see ‘The Times: Inside the Gorbals Hardest Pub’) thanks to its reputation for favouring the cause of militant Irish nationalism.
 To be frank, it was not the kind of establishment I imagined a student from the Home Counties would be particularly welcome.
 Once inside it seemed much like any other football pub – decorated by a few flags and scarves and thick with smoke (this was 2001; now it would smell of stale beer and body odour).
 However, I hadn’t previously been to a match day pub that featured its own house band.
 The crowd roared its approval as the pub’s regular entertainers, Charlie and the Bhoys, took to the stage and began to belt out their full repertoire of rebel songs.
 I was now hemmed into a seething mass singing about Britain’s tyranny towards Ireland.
 Booze, please.